OnePlc/WP_PLC_Swissknife/wpplc-swissknife/readme.txt

 * Enable IP anonymization for Google Sitekit (Analytics)

 Also with this plugin you can disable some functions which are unnessecarry for a lot of wordpress installations

 * Disable Comments
 * Disable XML-RPC
-* Disable Post Revisions
+* Disable or Limit Post Revisions
-* Set Autosave from 60 to 300 seconds
+* Disable or increase Autosave interval
 * Remove Wordpress Emojis
+* Disable Rest-API for logged-out users
+* Disable Embeds
+* Remove Shortlinks
+* Remove Querystring from static resources
+* Remove jQuery migrate
+* Disable RSS Feeds

 == Installation ==

 1. Upload `wpplc-swissknife.php` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Enable the settings you want in "WP PLC Swissknife" in the Settings Menu in Admin Panel

 == Frequently Asked Questions ==